stanislawbartkowski/db2audit/README.md

 > db2 create database dbaudit<br>

 Create a separate user to manage audit activities, *audituser*.
 Make *audituser* the administrator of *dbaudit* database and assign *SECADM* authority in the database under surveillance.
-Authority *SECADM* allows the user to run audit related activity but does not give access to the data.
+Authority *SECADM* allows the user to run audit-related activity but does not give access to the data.

 > db2 grant DBADM on database dbaudit to user audituser<br>
 > db2 grant SECADM on database /database/ to user audituser<br>